 - Almost 300 Years Of Combined Legal Experience

 - 100% Independent - We Act For Your Best Interests

 - We Are The UK's Leading Consumer Law Firm

 - We Have A Proven Track Record Of Success

-Claiming Refunds For Upcoming Flights Or Holidays Because of Coronavirus
+Claiming Refunds For Upcoming Holidays Or Flights Because of Cancellations Caused By Coronavirus

 Many travel firms are using The Foreign and Commonwealth Office (FCO) advice against travel to all overseas destinations as a point of reference when choosing to issue refunds.
 Unfortunately, the current FCO guidance is against all travel “indefinitely” rather than up to a specific date, which can leave the advice open to interpretation.